ballerina-attic/ballerina-bridge/samples/security/README.md

          ...
 ```

-- **Observability** : To enable observability for your Spring Boot service via Ballerina Bridge, you need to modify the `` ballerina_bridge_sidecar_config_map.yaml``
-with the required connection parameter to the observability tool that you are using.
-So, for instance if you use Jaeger for tracing, you need to update config by enabling Jaeger tracing to true, specify Jaeger host and port to publish the tracing data.

 - Now you can deploy the Kubernetes artifacts with `` kubectl create -f ./samples/getting-started/kubernetes``.

-- Verify Kubernetes deployment, service and ingress is running.
+- Verify that the Kubernetes deployment, service and ingress is running.

 - Access the service via the bridge sidecar using the ingress.